 Many times, we make the process of working with an LTMS much more complicated than it needs to be.
 If you follow the process listed above, then you will have a good set of starting data to evaluate whether your LTMS is a good fit for your business.

-Test out what slight changes and modifications might mean to your user experience and to operation of the LTMS.
-As system operators we tend to make things too complicated.
+Test out what slight changes and modifications might mean to your user experience and to the operation of the LTMS.
+As system operators, we tend to make things too complicated.
 Look at your current operation processes.

 - What can you simplify?
 Even if it does not provide the data you think you need.